 When you set prices, managers shouldn’t even be dealing with the problem of pricing to cover costs.
-A cost-focused approach to pricing reflects an old-fashioned perception of the role of pricing; a perception based on the belief that a finance manager can first determine sales levels, and then calculate unit cost and profit objectives, and then set a price.
+A cost-focused approach to pricing reflects an old-fashioned perception of the role of pricing.
+A perception based on the belief that a finance manager can first determine sales levels, then calculate unit cost and profit objectives, and then set a price.
 Not realistic at all.

 Overall, cost-plus pricing is the most inward-looking approach to pricing for profit of all of the 4 common pricing strategies.
 Cost-plus pricing strategy examples don’t grow with the market – they destroy value.

-Cost-plus pricing was a medico approach at best when markets were simpler, and price environments were more stable.
-Markets, nowadays are by no means simple.
-Many industries have been disrupted.
-Pricing for profit has moved along way in the last twenty years.
+Cost-plus pricing was a medico approach at best when markets were simpler and price environments were more stable.
+Nowadays, markets are by no means simple.
+There’s a lot of disrupted industries.
+Pricing for profit has moved a long way in the last twenty years.

 A good pricing manager asks different questions to accountants.
-They are focused on calculating the change in volume necessary for any proposed price rise or adjustment.
+They focus on calculating the change in volume necessary for any proposed price rise or adjustment.
 Many accountants don’t know how to do this.
-Or, simply just can’t get their heads around price profit elasticities, customer value, customer psychology, and marketing.
-Not their fault, their passion and skillset are accountancy and spreadsheet modelling – not making money using advanced pricing strategies and practices.
+In other words, they just can’t get their heads around price profit elasticities, customer value, customer psychology, and marketing.
+Not their fault.
+Their passion and skillset are accountancy and spreadsheet modelling – not making money using advanced pricing strategies and practices.

 Competition based pricing is when you set your product or services prices by lining up all your competitors’ prices for the same or similar items or services and then benchmark or compare where your prices sit versus your competitors’ prices.

-Competitive pricing is also a pretty good approach to take if you want to factor pricing under imperfect competition because you’ll find out quickly whether your prices are somewhere in the right zone or not.
+Competitive pricing is also a pretty good approach to take if you want to factor pricing under imperfect competition.
+You’ll find out quickly whether your prices are somewhere in the right zone or not.

-Using this approach, you’re assuming your business model, operations and products are pretty much the same as your competitors.
+The downside of competitive pricing is, you’re assuming your business model, operations and products are pretty much the same as your competitors.
 You’re assuming that you are selling to the same customer base as your competitors.
-And, you’re assuming that your competitors have done their pricing homework and know more about the market than you.
+Also, you’re assuming that your competitors have done their pricing homework and know more about the market than you.